wesley-ali/Mock-Code-Challenge/README.md

 Returns the average price for a coffee based on its orders Returns 0 if the coffee has never been ordered
-Reminder: you can calculate the average by adding up all the orders prices and dividing by the number of orders iii.
+Reminder: you can calculate the average by adding up all the orders prices and dividing by the number of orders

+ iv.
 Bonus: Aggregate and Association Method

 Customer classmethod most_aficionado(coffee)
 Receives a coffee object argument
 Returns the Customer instance that has spent the most money on the coffee instance provided as argument.
 Returns None if there are no customers for the coffee instance provided.
 hint: will need a way to remember all Customer objects

 #License

 MIT